DiscordTrader/BotifyTrades/replit.md

 The architecture is modular, structured into `src/` and `gui_app/` directories.
 Configuration uses database-stored encrypted credentials, with `config.ini` as a fallback.
 It features robust error handling, logging, and a multi-broker abstraction for Webull, Alpaca, and Interactive Brokers.
 The system emphasizes user experience through an interactive setup wizard, GUI-based credential management, automatic license renewal, and extensive documentation.
 Deployment options include Windows, Linux (with systemd), and AWS EC2.
 The Discord bot runs in a dedicated thread with an isolated asyncio event loop.
 Broker credentials are loaded hierarchically.
 Discord channel IDs and all bot settings, including signal regex patterns and allowed author/guild IDs, are GUI-manageable and stored in SQLite.
 Per-channel risk management can override global defaults.
 The `/packaging/` directory consolidates platform-specific build scripts.
 The `/license/` module handles licensing, supporting legacy, machine-bound, and activation-based licenses with a dedicated GUI.
 The BrokerSyncService handles case-insensitive broker name matching.
 Options data retrieval prioritizes Webull for live prices.
 A unified position key format (`{BROKER}_{SYMBOL}_{STRIKE}_{EXPIRY}_{C/P}`) is used across the system.
 The system employs a dual-build license architecture separating Admin and User deployments for license management and bot operation.

 ## Recent Changes

+### v3.2.0 - Tastytrade Broker Integration (2025-12-12)
+- **NEW: Tastytrade broker support** - Full integration with Tastytrade API for stocks and options trading
+- **NEW: TastytradeBroker class** - Implements BrokerInterface at `src/brokers/tastytrade_broker.py`
+- **NEW: Tastytrade credentials UI** - Settings page has paper and live credential sections
+- **NEW: Multi-broker execution** - Tastytrade available in per-channel broker selection
+- **NEW: BrokerSyncService integration** - Tastytrade positions sync to database
+- **NEW: Risk management routing** - Exit orders route correctly to Tastytrade

 ### v3.1.7 - GUI Region Metadata Preservation Fix (2025-12-12)
 - **ROOT CAUSE FIX: GUI "rzone" error** - GUI save credentials now preserves zone_var, rzone, region_id metadata